Akira

 Workshop on Potential Theory (February 4, 2013).
 Hokkaido University, Japan.

-RIMS workshop gApplications
+The RIMS workshop gApplications

 of Renormalization Group Methods in Mathematical Sciencesh (September 12–14, 2011).
 Kyoto University, Japan.

-SPA Satellite workshop gUniversality and
+The SPA Satellite workshop gUniversality

 V.

-Teaching (April 2021 – February 2022)
+Teaching (April – July 2025)

 1st semester |